What are Self Pollination and Cross Pollination? Difference, Definition

 This process does not require external agents like wind, water, or animals.

-Few Self Pollination Examples
+Few Self-Pollination Examples

 The examples of self-pollination are given below,

-1. Pea Plants (Pisum sativum): Known for their self-pollinating ability, pea plants have flowers that close tightly, ensuring that pollen falls directly onto the stigma.
+- Pea Plants (Pisum sativum): Known for their self-pollinating ability, pea plants have flowers that close tightly, ensuring that pollen falls directly onto the stigma.

-2. Tomatoes (Solanum lycopersicum): These plants can self-pollinate within the same flower, thanks to their structure that facilitates direct pollen transfer.
+- Tomatoes (Solanum lycopersicum): These plants can self-pollinate within the same flower, thanks to their structure that facilitates direct pollen transfer.

-Advantages and Disadvantages of Self Pollination
+Advantages and Disadvantages of Self-Pollination

 Advantages:

-• Genetic Consistency: Produces offspring genetically identical to the parent, ensuring trait stability.
+- Genetic Consistency: Produces offspring genetically identical to the parent, ensuring trait stability.

-• No Dependence on Pollinators: Eliminates the need for pollinators, which can be scarce in some environments.
+- No Dependence on Pollinators: Eliminates the need for pollinators, which can be scarce in some environments.

-• Efficient Reproduction: Allows rapid and efficient reproduction, beneficial in stable environments.
+- Efficient Reproduction: Allows rapid and efficient reproduction, beneficial in stable environments.

 Disadvantages:

-• Lack of Genetic Diversity: Results in less genetic variation, which can make plants more susceptible to diseases and environmental changes.
+- Lack of Genetic Diversity: Results in less genetic variation, which can make plants more susceptible to diseases and environmental changes.

-What is Cross Pollination?
+What is Cross-Pollination?

 Cross-pollination occurs when pollen from the anther of one flower is transferred to the stigma of another flower on a different plant of the same species.
 This process often involves external agents like insects, wind, or water.

-And this process requires external agents such as wind, water, insects, birds, or other animals.
+This process requires external agents such as wind, water, insects, birds, or other animals.

-Cross Pollination Example for Better Understanding
+Cross-Pollination Example for Better Understanding

-Here are a few best examples of cross pollination,
+Here are a few best examples of cross-pollination,

-1. Apple Trees (Malus domestica): Apple trees rely heavily on insects, especially bees, for cross-pollination.
+- Apple Trees (Malus domestica): Apple trees rely heavily on insects, especially bees, for cross-pollination.
 The bees transfer pollen from one apple flower to another, facilitating fertilization.

-2. Pumpkins (Cucurbita pepo): These plants depend on bees to move pollen between male and female flowers, ensuring successful fruit production.
+- Pumpkins (Cucurbita pepo): These plants depend on bees to move pollen between male and female flowers, ensuring successful fruit production.

-3. Oak Trees (Quercus spp.): Wind plays a crucial role in the cross-pollination of oak trees, carrying pollen from one tree to another over long distances.
+- Oak Trees (Quercus spp.): Wind plays a crucial role in the cross-pollination of oak trees, carrying pollen from one tree to another over long distances.

-Types of Cross Pollination
+Types of Cross-Pollination

 4 major types of cross-pollination have existed.
-Here is the complete information for types of cross pollination.
+Here is the complete information for types of cross-pollination.

 1. Entomophily (Insect Pollination)

 Entomophily involves the transfer of pollen by insects, such as bees, butterflies, and beetles.
-These insects are attracted to flowers by their color, scent, and nectar.
+These insects are attracted to flowers by their colour, scent, and nectar.
 When insects visit flowers to collect nectar, they inadvertently pick up pollen and transfer it to other flowers.

 Example: Bees and Sunflowers (Helianthus annuus) – Bees visit sunflowers for nectar and, in the process, carry pollen from one flower to another, aiding in cross-pollination.